Privacy policy

 Confidentiality and Information Sharing:

-Curam expects all employees and approved Curam Care Professionals to maintain confidentiality.
+Curam expects all employees and approved Care Professionals to maintain confidentiality.
 Information will only be shared in line with the General Data Protection Regulations (GDPR) and Data Protection.

 However, information should be shared with the Local Authority if an adult is deemed to be at risk of harm or contact the police if they are in immediate danger, or a crime has been committed.
 For further guidance on information sharing and safeguarding please contact the Curam head office.